LOADING ...

 And then I met a - now comes the funny part

-With eyes that petrified my brain and sunk my heart.
+With that petrified my brain and sunk into my heart.

-"Why don't you laugh? it's funny that the you see
+"Why don't you laugh? it's funny the vagabond you see

-Could ever love a and expect her love for me
+Could ever a woman and expect her love for me

-But 'twas so, and for a or two, her smiles were freely given
+But 'twas so, and for a month or two, her smiles were freely

-And her loving lips touched mine it carried me to heaven.
+And when her loving lips touched mine it me to heaven.

 With a like the Milo Venus, too beautiful to live

-With eyes like the purest of diamonds and a wealth of chestnut
+With eyes like the purest of and a wealth of chestnut hair?

-If so, 'twas she, for there was another half so fair.
+If so, 'twas she, for never was another half so fair.

 "I was working on a portrait one in May